LeizianeTrevisanDardin/Assignment-1-SODV-1201/README.md

 • E: 50 ≤ grade < 60
 • F: grade < 50

-Hints: You can use the global parseInt function to try and convert a string to a number.
-You can use exception handling to handle invalid values.
+Hints: I could use the global parseInt function to try and convert a string to a number.
+I could use exception handling to handle invalid values.